 With train, tram and bus simulators – as well as hundreds of metres of miniature railway looping around model Czech landscapes – this place is every transport enthusiast’s heaven.
 Even if you don’t have any trainspotting credentials, it is hard not to get carried away searching for all the trains chugging down the track.
 And, of course, kids will relish pressing the various buttons, as well as letting off some of their own steam in the small soft play area.

 A visit takes approximately 2 hours.
-Although there is no café on site, there are designated seating areas where you are welcome to snack or picnic.
+Although there is no café on site, designated seating areas are available for you to snack or picnic.
 This isn’t a super cheap morning out, and the lack of natural light can start to feel overwhelming, but it’s a fun treat.
 Being close to Andel’s metro and tram stations makes it a perfect rainy-day pit stop.

 To get a taste of a morning there, you may want to have a peek at this short video: